ebi-uniprot/uniprot-website/spec.md

   UniProtKB component knows UniParc exists any more. `tsc` + ESLint clean; the UniProtKB entry page (`EntryMain.spec`) and `src/uniparc` suites pass with snapshots unchanged.
+- **Gating-audit follow-up (2026-05-22).** Swept the remaining `primaryAccession` consumers in the reused sections so the audit is genuinely
+  complete:
+  - `GoRibbon` (Function section) builds a QuickGO `ExternalLink` from `primaryAccession` — a dead-end link for a non-UniProtKB entry.
+It now takes `enableExternalData` (forwarded by `FunctionSection`) and hides that link when `false`.
+No accession-keyed *fetch* in `GoRibbon`.
+  - `CommunityCurated` (Function section) was checked and is **not** a fetch — its `CommunityCuratedGetByAccession` calls are `<ExternalLink>` URLs, and the component renders `null` whenever `communityReferences` is empty, which it always is on the sub-entry (`UniParcSubEntryConfig` passes `[]`).
+No change.
+  - Net: the three accession-keyed *fetches* (proteomics PTM, GO-CAM, IntAct) **and** the QuickGO link are now caller-gated.
+A full per-link sweep of `XRefView` / `FeaturesView` was *not* done — they render passed-in data rather than dereferencing the accession — and stays part of the larger root-cause work below.
+- **Naming follow-up (2026-05-22).** The synthetic accession is now produced by a named helper, `toSubEntryAccession()` in `uniparc/utils/subEntry.ts`, replacing the inline `data.accession.replaceAll(':', '-')`.
+Its doc comment records that `UPI-taxId` is the precomputed endpoint's **own** identifier format (verified: all 250 corpus files use it) — so it is a legitimate sub-entry identifier, not a rogue fabrication — and that it is still **not** a UniProtKB accession.
+- **Regression guards (2026-05-22).** Three tests lock in the gating so a future edit that drops `enableExternalData` fails CI: `ProteinProcessingSection` (asserts no `/proteomics/ptm/` request), `GoCam` (asserts no `api.geneontology.org` request), `InteractionSection` (asserts no `<interaction-viewer>` rendered) — each with `enableExternalData={false}`.
+  `GoCam.spec.ts` was renamed `.tsx` to host a component render test.
+- **Root cause — accepted, no further change planned.** `primaryAccession` is an *overloaded* field: it carries a real sub-entry identifier (`UPI-taxId`, the precomputed endpoint's own format) whose name/type implies "dereferenceable UniProtKB accession".
+After the gating + the `toSubEntryAccession` naming + the regression guards, this is **contained, not active**: every consumer is explicitly gated, the value is named and documented, and `uniProtkbId` (the field that *would* lie) correctly holds `''`.
+Retyping the field — a provenance-aware type, or a `SubEntryAnnotations` model distinct from `UniProtkbUIModel` — was considered and **declined**: both re-cross lines Approach B drew (modifying core UniProtKB code / reimplementing `uniProtKbConverter`'s section-ization, §2) at a cost out of all proportion to a now-latent concern.
+Revisit only if a real driver appears (e.g. the UI must distinguish sources at runtime).
+Treated as a known limitation, like §12.8.

 ### 12.2 — `annotations` `useMemo` catch swallows errors silently — **HIGH** — ✅ DONE (2026-05-21)